 Protecting Our Patients

-- The Emergency Department team members will continue with the use of full personal protective equipment including N95 masks for their own safety and the safety of our patients.
+- The Emergency Department team members will use personal protective equipment including N95 masks for their own safety and the safety of our patients.

 - All inpatients will be screened for COVID-19 in order to provide personalized care.